WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	````

 	The preceding code uses the **CloudMediaContext** instance to create an encoding job with an encoding task to the specified preset.
 In this case a smooth streaming encoding (H264 Smooth Streaming 720p) is used.
 	Then the job is submitted.
-Notice that an event handler is attached to the **StateChanged** event of the job, what means that every time the stats of the job changes that will be prompted to the console.
+Notice that an event handler is attached to the **StateChanged** event of the job, what means that every time the state of the job changes that will be prompted to the console.

 <a name="programmatically-delivering-and-streaming-a-mp4-video" />
 ### Task 3 - Programmatically Delivering and Streaming a Mp4 video ###

-1. Add the following code inside the WriteLine blocks that notify about the initiation and termination of the publishing operation.
+1. Add the following code between the WriteLine blocks that notify about the initiation and termination of the publishing operation.

 	<!-- mark:3-32 -->
 	````C#